 - 1. Title Page Title, student name, date, program (MS in AHEOR), institutional affiliation, names of Capstone Chair and Second Reader (if applicable). - 2.
-Table of Contents - 3.
 Acknowledgements Expresses appreciation for those who assisted the student.
 Mentions permissions obtained for copyrighted material.
-Mentions any special funding. - 4.
+Mentions any special funding. - 3.
 Abstract Maximum of 300 words, single-spaced, and without indents.
 The Capstone Research Project abstract is posted in the Jefferson Digital Commons, with written permission of the student.
 According to the Jefferson Office of Technology Transfer, publication of the student's abstract on the TJU website constitutes public disclosure.
-The student must inform the Program a.
-Title

-Director if they, or other investigators involved with the Capstone Research Project, do not wish the abstract to be posted on the website.
+The student must inform the Program Director if they, or other investigators involved with the Capstone Research Project, do not wish the abstract to be posted on the website.